Bohol Waterfalls are low-key some of the best in the country!

-Mag Aso Falls is located in the town of Antequera on Bohol.
+Mag Aso Falls is located in the town of Antequera.
 To reach Mag Aso Falls it’s approximately 30 minutes drive from Tagbilaran City or a 1-hour drive from Panglao.

 The Mag Aso Falls entrance fee is 20 pesos and an additional 15 pesos for parking.

-You can swim over to Mag Aso falls from the outer edges and climb up into the natural jacuzzi pool to experience a head massage under the falls.
-There is also a small cave that can be found under the waterfall.
+You can swim over to the falls from the outer edges and climb up into the natural jacuzzi pool to experience a head massage under the falls.

-Camugao Falls can be found in Balilihan on Bohol.
-From Panglao, it is a 42km drive that takes around 1 hour to reach Camugao Falls.
+Camugao Falls can be found in Balilihan.
+From Panglao, it’s a 42km drive that takes around 1 hour to reach Camugao Falls.

 The entrance fee is 25 pesos and an additional 20 pesos must be paid for parking also.

-It’s no more than a 10 to 15 minute hike to reach the bottom of the cliffs and to where the jungle trail emerges at the base of Camugao Falls.
+It’s no more than a 10 to 15-minute hike to reach the bottom of the cliffs and to where the jungle trail emerges at the base of the falls.

 A number of huts and rest areas can be found around the edge of the swimming hole beneath the falls where you can perch up and marvel at the beautiful surroundings.

-There are no food and drink options at Camugao Falls so best to pack your own snacks and drinking water if you plan to spend some time at this epic Bohol tourist spot.
+There are no food and drink options at Camugao Falls so it’s best to pack your own snacks and drinking water if you plan to spend some time at this location.

-Kawasan Falls located in the town of Antequera on Bohol.
+Kawasan Falls is located in the town of Antequera.
 To reach Kawasan Falls Bohol it’s approximately 30 minutes drive from Tagbilaran City or a 1-hour drive from Panglao and there is a small entrance fee of 20 pesos.

-Kawasan Falls is not an outrageous waterfall with a heavy flow of water but it is the jungle surrounds and the nearby Abatan River that makes this place so tranquil.
+It’s not an outrageous waterfall with a heavy flow of water but it’s the jungle surrounding it and the nearby Abatan River that makes this place so tranquil.